-At the end of the course, the student will be able to
+COURSE OUTCOMES: After the completion of this course, the student will be able to

-- 1. Will be able to solve the problems of 3-Delasticity with confidence. - 2.
-Can independently work with the problems of 2-D elasticity in Cartesian/Polar Coordinates. - 3.
-Are familiarized with the use of Airy's stress function in 2-D problems of elasticity in Cartesian/Polar Coordinates. - 4.
-Are equipped with the knowledge of various theories of torsion of prismatic bars of various cross sections and can solve the problems oftorsion. - 5.
-Will be able to solve plasticity problems in Structural engineering
+- 1. Formulate differential equilibrium equations in 3D and transform stress components. - 2.
+Analyze the problems of Plane Stress and Plane Strain. - 3.
+Apply Airy's stress function for 2-D problems of elasticity in Cartesian/Polar Coordinates. - 4.
+Analyze prismatic bars of various cross sections under torsion using membrane analogy and energy methods. - 5.
+Apply concepts of plasticity and evaluate problems in Structural engineering.